Kalaripayattu: Notable practitioners

-Kottakkal Kanaran Gurukkal (1850-1935), the gurukkal of Chambadan Veetil Narayanan Nair.
+Kottakkal Kanaran Gurukkal (1850–1935), also known as the "Dronacharya of Kalaripayattu", was a gurukkal of Chambadan Veetil Narayanan Nair.
 Korrakkal Kanaran Gurukkal is recognized as one of the gurukkals who preserved Kalaripayattu in Kerala and allowed it to survive into the twentieth century after studying it from several gurukkals in the Malabar region of the state.
+During the British ban of Kalaripayattu, he is said to have sold his lands and property to finance the study of Kalaripayattu.

-Chambadan Veetil Narayanan Nair (1905-1944), a Kalaripayattu gurukkal and student of Kottakal Kanaran Gurukkal, who was popularly known as "CVN" and in whose memory the CVN Kalaris sprang up across Kerala, enabling the revival of Kalaripayattu across its native state.
+Chambadan Veetil Narayanan Nair (1905–1944), a Kalaripayattu gurukkal and student of Kottakal Kanaran Gurukkal, who was popularly known as "CVN" and in whose memory the CVN Kalaris sprang up across Kerala, enabling the revival of Kalaripayattu across its native state.

-Chirakkal T. Sreedharan Nair (1909-1984), a Kalaripayattu gurukkal, and founder of Sree Bharat Kalari (formerly known as Rajkumar Kalari).
+Chirakkal T. Sreedharan Nair (1909–1984), a Kalaripayattu gurukkal, and founder of Sree Bharat Kalari (formerly known as Rajkumar Kalari).
 He is known for writing the first books on Kalaripayattu.
 His first work, Kalaripayattu, written in Malayalam and published in 1937, was the first book written on Kalaripayattu.
 He also authored first authoritative text and primer on Kalaripayattu, called Kalarippayattu – A Complete Guide to Kerala’s Ancient Martial Art.
 The text is considered to be the most authentic reference material on Kalaripayattu to this day.

 For their contributions to the preservation of Kalaripayattu, Meenakshi Amma, a 73 year old gurukkal from Vadakara and Sankara Narayana Menon Chundayil, a gurukkal from Chavakkad, were awarded the Padma Sri by the Government of India.

 In popular culture

 In the Indian graphic novels Odayan and Odayan II – Yuddham, the title character is a vigilante who is highly skilled in Kalaripayattu, with the story itself being set in 16th century feudal Kerala.

 Little Kalari Warriors, a cartoon made by Toonz Animation India for Cartoon Network, features Kalaripayattu practitioners as the principal characters.
 Kalaripayattu is also seen in the Indian animated film Arjun: The Warrior Prince (2012).
-In the Indian role-playing game Ashwathama — The Immortal, which is based on Indian mythology, the fight scenes were choreographed using Kalaripayattu, with the movements of the characters being motion captured from real Kalaripayattu masters.
+In the Indian role-playing game Ashwathama – The Immortal, which is based on Indian mythology, the fight scenes were choreographed using Kalaripayattu, with the movements of the characters being motion captured from real Kalaripayattu masters.

 Kalaripayattu is used as a fighting style for the character Connie Maheswaran in the American animated television series Steven Universe.
-Outside of Indian video games, characters in international games also use Kalaripayattu, such as Voldo in Soul Edge, Asura in Death Battle, and Zafina in the Tekken series among others.
+Outside of Indian video games, characters in international games also use Kalaripayattu, such as Voldo in the Soulcalibur series, Asura in Death Battle, and Zafina in the Tekken series among others.
 The style is also used by Cyril Rahman, Ethan Stanley and Shō Kanō in the Japanese manga TV series Kenichi: The Mightiest Disciple.
 In 2019, a character of Indian origin was introduced for the first time in the Japanese manga, Agari.
 It features a character named Ravi, a Kalaripayattu master, as the protagonist.

 While numerous documentaries have been made about or referencing Kalaripayattu, one of the earliest known documentaries on the subject is a BBC documentary titled The Way of the Warrior.
 Kalaripayattu was also documented in Season 2 of Fight Quest.